Violent-Profession-Transition/MIT_6.00SC_VPT_Learn_Together/edx_2016_600_2x/README.md

 - but graph may have **cycles**, so we must keep track of what nodes we have visited!
 - DFS begins by **choosing one child of the start node, it then chooses one child of that node, and so on... going deeper and deeper, until it either reaches the goal node or a node with no children**
 - DFS's **backtracking plays an important role**

+### Breadth-First Search (BFS)
+- BFS code is abit more complicated than DFS, because it **is exploring many paths in paralle, not one at a time**
+- BFS only finds one solution, as soon as it finds a solution, it returns it
+- **Explore all path with n hops before exploring any path with more than n hops**
+- BFS explores the path **in length order**, the first path it finds is **a** shortest path, there may be another path that is equally short, but it will not be shorter
+- **When we want to do a weighted shortest path, ie minimize the sum of weights of the edges, not the n hops or number of edges, DFS can be easily modified to do this, but BFS cannot**
+- BFS cannot easily find weighted shortest path, since shortest **weighted path** may have more than the minimum number of hops

+### Graph summary
+- graphs are COOL
+- graphs are often the best way to create a model of many things, it capture **relationships among objects**
+- many important problems can be posed as graph optimization problems we already know how to solve, like DFS and BFS
+- A clique is an unweighted graph where each node connects to all other nodes.
+- After knowing our source and destination, we must travel through 2 additional nodes without touching any node twice.
+For the first node, we have (n-2) choices, and for the second, we have (n-3) choices
+- BFS begins by checking all the paths of length 1.
+In its worst case, it must check the paths to every node from the source to find the destination.
+This is at most (n-1) checks.
+- Shortest Path DFS must always explore every path from the source to the destination to ensure that it has found the shortest path.
+Once BFS has found a path, it knows that it is the shortest, and does not have to explore any other paths.
+- Weighted un-directed graph, you dont weight two directions of an edge differently
+- Dijkstra's algorithm is a general method to find the shortest distances from a node to all other nodes in a graph